 This lecture has been rescheduled.
-Please download the '2020_21 Season Update' link on the top right of our home page to learn what actions we are taking.
+Please download the 'August 10th Update' from the link at the top right of our home page for further information.
+We are unable to process refunds for tickets received back after December 8th

 Habeler and Messner were an inseparable duo, climbing many 8000m peaks without supplemental oxygen, including Cho Oyu, Nanga Parbat, Kanchenjunga, Hidden Peak and Everest, on May 8th 1978, an achievement that had been previously thought impossible.